Draygon152/MAGIC/README.md

   to the third wave, this may give the impression that killing an enemy did not decrease the counter properly, when in reality an enemy is spawned right as the second-to last enemy of wave two is killed.
 This will be addressed in a future build for clarity.

+  A minimap is on its way for the third playtest!
 </pre>